gren-bean/advent_of_code/README.md

 December 2020

 ## Goals:
+- refresh python
-- Focus on scalable solutions that would work with massive inputs. i.e., be computationally efficient.
+- scalable solutions that would work with large inputs

 ## Tips & Tricks to remember: